FBoucher/stream-projects/Streams/2020-06-19-Strean106-Learning-JavaScript-Building-ScoreKeeperTwitch-bot-omfyJS.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is starting a brand new project: CloudBot.
+The goal is to have a fun and interactive chat bot for the stream and also the perfect pretext to learn JavaScript.
+We will be using/ learning Comfy.js and Node.js.

-📺 - Twitch archive - stream no.
+📺 - Twitch archive - stream no.106

 Replay
 ------